Danny Mayor: Bury

 Ahead of the 2013–14 season, Mayor joined Bury on a season-long loan, which kept him until the end of the 2013–14 season.
 He made his debut, coming on as a substitute, in a 2–0 loss against Chesterfield in the opening game of the season.
 Four weeks later, on 31 August 2013, Mayor scored his first goal from a 30-yard strike, in a 4–1 win over Cheltenham Town before setting up the fourth goal.
 Since scoring his first goal, Mayor began establishing himself as a first team regular.
 Mayor struggled to score further goals until scoring his second goal of the season, in a 3–0 win over Hartlepool United on 1 January 2014.
 He went on to make 42 appearances in all competitions, scoring five times.

 At the end of the next season, Bury named Mayor as the Players' Player of the Season as part of End of Season Awards Dinner at the Village Hotel.
 It was also confirmed an Undisclosed Fee had been agreed with Sheffield Wednesday for his services, Mayor signed a three-year deal with Bury after the move was announced by the club's chairman, Stewart Day, who surprised fans at the End of Season Awards Dinner.
-Upon the move, Manager David Flitcroft believed Mayor had the experience of playing "with Championship quality".
+Commenting on the move, Manager David Flitcroft said he believed Mayor had the experience of playing "with Championship quality".

 Mayor's first game after signing for the club on a permanent basis came in the opening game of the season, a 1–0 loss against Cheltenham Town.
 Mayor's next goal came three weeks later, in a 2–1 win over Accrington Stanley.
 Mayor later scored two goals in two games to add his third and fourth goal between 11 October 2014 and 18 October 2014 against Wimbledon and Portsmouth Mayor did the same thing again when he scored later scored two goals in two games to add his fifth and sixth goal between 26 December 2014 and 28 December 2014 against Northampton Town and Mansfield Town.
 Mayor finished the season with eight league goals (eight overall), for which he was awarded as League Two Player of the Year and was also included in League Two's PFA Team of the Year.